 She always raises such good questions, so I enjoy our conversations about navigating our way in the world as introverts who want to have a say in things.

 “Why are you being so quiet?”

 Sound familiar?
 It’s just one version of something that can sound like they are looking down on our introverted nature.

 So I asked Emma for permission to share our conversation here, and she said yes.
 I wanted to share it with you in case it helps you too.

-Enjoy this peek into our explorations about the “quiet” question:
+Enjoy this peek into our conversation about the “quiet” question: